ut-cs378-vision-2014fall/course-info/README.md

 We'll devote lots of in-class time to working on projects with the TA and I available to help.
 Each class may begin with a short presentation on a topic relevant to the current assignment.
 You should expect to spend time outside of class gaining additional background and practice with the topics covered by the projects.

+## Course Schedule
+This schedule is a living thing and may change as needed to accomodate the class's progress.

+TBD

+## Course requirements

+### Attendance and Participation
+Classtime will be largely devoted to working in small groups, when you'll have access to me and the TA.
+While attendance is not required, it's to your advantage to come to collaborate with your group and stay abreast of developments in the course schedule.

+### Course materials
+TBD: Links to book, OpenCV tutorials, etc.

+### Grading
+TBD: List of projects and weights.

 ### Programming Guidelines.
 Assignments in this course will be completed in [Python 2.7](https://www.python.org/download/releases/2.7/).